remoorejr/cordova-plugin-alpha-barcodescanner/README.md

 ## Installation

-This requires phonegap 7.1.0+ ( current stable v8.0.0 )
+This version requires Cordova 11.x.x or greater and Cordova Android 11.x.x or greater.

     phonegap plugin add cordova-plugin-alpha-barcodescanner

-It is also possible to install via repo url directly ( unstable )
+It is also possible to install via repo url directly

     phonegap plugin add https://github.com/remoorejr/cordova-plugin-alpha-barcodescanner.git